jgeller112/cogsci_researchmethod/content/home/syllabus_1.md

         5. What are the specific hypotheses to be tested?
         6. Does this idea require to you extend beyond the content covered in class?
         7. Do you foresee any barriers to completing the project?

-   - Coding Errors: This assignment will require you to find and fix several errors in a PsychoPy program.

-    - PsychoPy Experiment: The last several weeks of the course will involve programming your experiment in PsychoPy.
-Do not worry if you have never used PsychoPy.
-There will be plenty of time to work on this in class and get help from me and your fellow classmates.
+    - PsychoPy Experiment: The last several weeks of the course will involve programming your experiment in PsychoPy and running it on Pavlovia.
+I know this sounds scary and many of you have never programmed before.
+I have chosen PsychoPy becasue of its ease of use.
+In addition, we will be working in groups and will spend ample class time on this.

-- **10%** (Presentation Summaries).
-Throughout the class there will be a number of special guest lectures from early career researchers in the field of cognitive science.
-After each talk, I would like each student to write-up a 2-page summary describing the presentation.
-Specifically, I want each student to provide a summary of the talk and discuss the method(s) they used along with the pitfalls and advantages of the method(s) in studying cognition.
-Material from the lectures and readings should be used in the discussion.

-- **70%** (Final Project) In this class, you will replicate a published experimental result.
+- **80%** (Final Project) In this class, you will replicate a published experimental result.
 Final approval has to come from me.
 Generally, you should try to pick something you are interested in.
 The HW assignments are strongly aligned to this project.

     - **40%** (Presentation):  During final exam week you will present your project to the class.
 This presentation should be 10-15 minutes in length.
 You should explain your project including, background, hypotheses, methods, results, and conclusions.
 The goal of these is to practice how to present and discuss empirical evidence in an oral format.
 For the first presentation, you will present your research proposal to the rest of the class; there will be some time for questions and feedback.